dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * through the "*Search results*" you can view your *total clicks, total impressions, average clickthrough rate (CTR)*, and much more

 * via the tools provided by the Google search console, you can reduce search engine crawl errors, address your SEO and [optimize your content](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content-optimization), by finding out various errors/bugs or non-optimal features that exist on your website.
-This can be achieved either from a technical perspective (e.g. [301 and 302 redirects](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links)) or from a non-technical perspective (e.g. [duplicate content](https://developers.google.com/search/docs/advanced/guidelines/duplicate-content), block content, content no more relevant).
+This can be achieved either from a technical perspective (e.g. [301 and 302 redirects](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links)) or from a non-technical perspective (e.g. [duplicate content](https://developers.google.com/search/docs/advanced/guidelines/duplicate-content), block content, content no more relevant)

 * via the "`Sitemaps`" section, you can upload your XML site maps